Apart hotel Hotel rooms at Radisson Blu Residences Batumi.

 Hotel rooms in Radisson Blu Residences Batumi.
 Gonio.

-Radisson Blu Residences Batumi - an exclusive 5* 26-storey residential and hotel complex on the seashore, exclusive design of residences using materials, furniture and equipment according to international Wyndham standards.
+Radisson Blu Residences Batumi - an exclusive 5* 26-storey residential and hotel complex with a CASINO on the seashore, exclusive design of residences using materials, furniture and equipment according to international Radisson standards.

 Radisson Blu Residences offers a unique opportunity to invest in branded residences that combine luxury and high income potential.